 Did you have any concerns about fitting in at Cornell?
-The only concern I had was that this was such a small school, since I went to a big high school, so I was concerned about how small Cornell is.
-I was nervous about how I would make friends here.
-There might not be many people who have the same interests as me.
+I went to a big high school, so I was concerned about how small Cornell is.
+I was nervous about how I would make friends here, and I didn’t know if many people would have the same interests as me.
 But in fact, people here are really nice, and it’s easy to make connections.

 What were some of your initial impressions of the campus community?

 I was shocked by the warmness of the people here.
 I remember one time I was lost in Mount Vernon, even though it is a small town.
 I was going to a grocery store, but I didn’t even know how to get back to the campus.

-While I was freaking out, a person came to me and asked me if I wanted any help.
-She is Cornell student, and she showed me where the campus is.
+While I was freaking out, another Cornell student asked me if I wanted any help, and she helped me find my way back to campus.
 I suddenly felt warm and safe.
 She also told me that since Mount Vernon is a small town and people here are really nice, I could always get help from other people.
-From that moment I felt I got a home in America.
+Since that moment I’ve felt that I have a home in America.

 How would you describe the campus culture to other international students?

-I think Cornell is really concerned about international students.
-I was amazed that I could get a host family–I didn’t know it until I came here.
+I think Cornell really cares about international students.
+I was amazed that I could get a host family—I didn’t know that was available until I came here.
 My host family are very nice people.
-They picked me up at the airport and helped me go through the transition in America.
+They picked me up at the airport and helped me transition in America.
 I also learned more about the culture from them as well.
 The Intercultural Life Office at Cornell also provides a lot of help for international students.
-I remember when we were in the first block, the Intercultural Life Office gave every international student a bag of candy in our mailboxes and encouraged us to study hard.
+I remember when we were in the first block, the Intercultural Life Office gave every international student a bag of candy and encouraged us to study hard.
 It was heart moving for me when I saw the candy.